 Once a new API is merged into master it is considered beta until the following release.
 We generally try to avoid changing an API after it has been merged to master, but sometimes we need to make changes after seeing how an API is used.
 If an API has been around for at least two releases we'll do our best to avoid breaking it.

 Unreleased APIs may change radically.
 Anything that is in

 Issues and Milestones

-We typically triage all bugs within 2 working days, which includes adding any appropriate labels and assigning it to a milestone.
+We typically triage all bugs within 1 week, which includes adding any appropriate labels and assigning it to a milestone.
 Please keep in mind, we are a small team so even feature requests that everyone agrees on may not be prioritized.